lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 More details in a [separate document](https://hackmd.io/@lido/new-balance-tracking-for-cmv2).

+#### Exit balance deficit penalty removal for CMv2

+> This feature applies to CMv2 only.
+CSM keeps the mechanism covered in [LIP-33](./lip-33.md).

+Due to the transition to the new balance tracking mechanism in CMv2, the exit balance deficit penalty is removed.
+The new mechanism does not guarantee a reliable snapshot of the validator's balance.
+Hence, exit balance deficit can not be calculated reliably.

+Since CMv2 already assumes an overseeing committee (CMC) for reliable operation, it is assumed that a balance deficit that occurred due to validator underperformance is penalized manually using [General Delayed Penalty mechanism](./lip-33.md#general-penalty-with-confirmation).
+Balance deficit due to slashing is already handled using [dedicated Easy Track flow](./lip-33.md#slashed-validators).

 #### Updated `Verifier` contract for CMv2 to support partial withdrawals and new balance tracking mechanism

-> This feature is applicable to CMv2 only.
+> This feature applies to CMv2 only.
 CSM keeps the version of `Verifier` covered in [LIP-33](./lip-33.md).

 To support partial withdrawals and the new balance tracking mechanism, the `Verifier` contract in CMv2 features 2 new methods:

 ##### `processPartialWithdrawalProof`

 Allows reporting partial withdrawal proofs from the CL.
-The withdrawal event is considered partial withdrawal if:
+The withdrawal event is considered a partial withdrawal if:

 - Validator's withdrawal epoch is ahead of the current epoch.
 - `BeaconState.balances[validatorIndex]` at the proof slot is below `MAX_EFFECTIVE_BALANCE`.